natenho/pwdhash-poc/README.md

 Due to the changes this version is incompatible with the earlier PwdHash versions.

-You can test out the updated version at the [PwdHash-PoC](https://www.cl.cam.ac.uk/~dl551/pwdhash) website.
+You used to test out the updated version at the [PwdHash-PoC](https://www.cl.cam.ac.uk/~dl551/pwdhash) website, but the link is broken!

+You can test test out at [GitHub pages](https://natenho.github.io/pwdhash-poc/site/) of this repository.

 ## Deploy